|Statistics and Files|

 |GPX Route File||Google Earth File|

-This walk is a delightful hoseshoe walk encompassing the Sleddale valley to the south of Hawes in Wensleydale.
-The two significant hill ranges are Wether Fell to the east and Dodd Fell to the north and west and all rain, sleet and snow that falls on Wether Fell to the west and Dodd Fell to the south and east eventually find their way into Gayle Beck which flows north through Hawes and into the River Ure.
+Summary: This walk is a delightful horseshoe of the fells surrounding the Sleddale valley to the south of Hawes in Wensleydale.
+The two significant hill ranges are Drumaldrace on Wether Fell to the east and Dodd Fell Hill to the north and west.
+All rain, sleet and snow which falls on Wether Fell to the west and Dodd Fell to the south and east eventually find their way into Gayle Beck which flows north through Hawes and into the River Ure.
 With Wensleydale Cheese made by the side of Gayle Beck this walk is closely linked to the favourite cheese of many famous folk, including Wallace and Gromit!
 They would love this walk, or at least the lower parts of it.
 For the more adventurous come with us on the whole journey.